-Such a seemingly simple question.
+Such a seemingly simple question: Should I apply ice or heat.
 In my opinion, it is an easy one to answer, but I have heard so many different variations that I thought it would help to clarify the issue.

 From a purely logical standpoint, it makes sense to apply cold to a heat problem and heat to a cold problem.
 If it is too hot outside, we don’t go inside and turn the heat on.
 At its root, inflammation comes from the Latin for “setting something on fire”.
 It makes sense to me that we would want to cool down this condition instead of adding more heat to it.